pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/bxretail-sample-app/README.md

     11. Click **Create My Account**.
     12. You will be redirected to the registration form with your email pre-populated.
 Enter a password and password confirmation to create your account.
     13. Click **Submit**.
-    14. Enter the verififcation code you received in your email and click **Submit My Code**.
+    14. Enter the verification code you received in your email and click **Submit My Code**.
     15. Upon successful registration, you will be signed in to your account.
     16. Navigate to the **My Account** tab, then click **Manage Your Profile**.
 You will see the information provided during checkout populated here to be used for future purchases.
   - **Streamstick Video Streaming Player with 4K, Full HD**